-Dharamsala is a very pleasant town in a scenic location of hills, tea gardens, forests of deodar cedar trees and Bookings and information: 01453 844400 P a g e | 5 info@mountainkingdoms.com / www.mountainkingdoms.com views of the Dhauladar Mountains, 5,000m/16,000ft, to the north.
+Dharamsala is a very pleasant town in a scenic location of hills, tea gardens, forests of deodar cedar trees and views of the Dhauladar Mountains, 5,000m/16,000ft, to the north.
 It was a popular hill station for the British working in or near Delhi, offering a cool respite during the hot summer months and they had planned to make the town the summer capital of India, but after a terrible earthquake in the valley here in 1905, moved instead to Shimla.

-Overnight: Grace Cottage or White Haven Hotel, Dharamsala (Meals: BLD)
+Overnight: Grace Cottage or Nomadic Inn, Dharamsala (Meals: BLD)